 Alternative names: Streamgraph, ThemeRiver

 A stream graph is undoubtedly one of the most beautiful chart types available.
 This stunning type of chart derives from a stacked area chart, from which it differs by using a central baseline rather than a fixed axis.
 A stream graph then visualizes different values (compound volumes) around the baseline.
 This creates a visualization that resembles a river-like stream.
 The shape of the stream, which consists of peaks and troughs referencing different values over time, can also indicate seasonal patterns.
-See more similar chart examples here.
+See more similar chart examples on our inspiration page.

 Bump area chart